 Applying heat to your stomach area can help soothe some stomach troubles.
 If you're experiencing stressed muscles or cramps, a little heat goes a long way.
 The warmth will distract you from the discomfort and help relax the muscles that are causing you trouble.
 Try using a heating pad, hot water bottle, or heated rice pack.

 Ginger has been used as a natural stomach remedy since the Greek and Roman Empires.
 This fragrant root can be eaten raw, cooked, boiled, or ground up and used as a supplement.
-Many people (especially pregnant women) use ginger to help fight nausea because it’s very natural and very easy to get.
+Many people (especially pregnant women) use ginger to help fight nausea because it’s natural and very easy to get.
 Ginger can also help with nausea from motion sickness.

 Another common way to soothe a stomach is peppermint.
 Peppermint has been found to help with occasional bloating, constipation, and diarrhea.
 Peppermint helps relax the muscles in the digestive tract.
 It can be chewed and eaten fresh, boiled into a tea, or used as an oil.